 - are another boon for dog walkers

-String bags (from onions, citrus fruit and so on)
+String Bags (from onions, citrus fruit, etc)

 - can be made into skin-smoothing body scrubbers (use with coffee ground for extra eco points!)

 - can be used, instead of scourers, for pots and pans

 - posted on Freecycle or a community website, in case someone is moving and needs packing materials

 - secured under windscreen wipers to stop your windscreen from frosting up (and saving valuable scraping time in the morning)

 - cleaning kitchen and bathroom grout